 Set the slow cooker to a warm setting to keep mulled wine warm if needed.

-HOW TO MAKE MULLED WINE IN AN INSTANT POT
+HOW TO MAKE IT IN AN INSTANT POT

 Combine red wine, orange peel, orange juice, honey, and spices in an Instant Pot.
 Whisk to incorporate honey and juice into the wine.